tue-robotics/tue_robocup/challenge_receptionist/README.md

 6. Find an empty seat for the new guest

 ## TODO:
-- [.]
-Person detection does not work all the time...
+- [x] Person detection does not work all the time...
 - [x] Fallback for failing person detection?
-- [.]
-Fix launch files so that ED does not crash due to missing services (mentioned by Rein)
+- [x] Fix launch files so that ED does not crash due to missing services (mentioned by Rein)
-- [ ] Challenge crashes (ED detect people not available)
+- [x] Challenge crashes (ED detect people not available)
 - [ ] Rise robot before human-robot interaction